 The post then goes on to apologise to KF Seetoh again.
 They said “SMRT Feedback was created to call out bullshit when it happens, without fear or favour, even if it means calling out our own.”

-The comments on this latest post seem mostly positive, with many commenters lauding SMRT for acknowledging their own mistaken and pointing out the unfair conditions imposed on hawkers at OTH.
+The comments on this latest post seem mostly positive, with many commenters lauding SMRT for acknowledging their own mistake and pointing out the unfair conditions imposed on hawkers at OTH.
 Now, after the deleting spree that SMRT was on these past couple of days – removing two posts and several comments – I’d take this overtly supportive comments section with a pinch of salt.
 You don’t know if they’re screening their comments now to prevent any further backlash.

 To be honest, it surprises me that everyone seems to happily accept their latest post on the matter with no criticism.